 Bowie isn’t an exception to the rule that rock stars lose appeal as they age.
 Because true rock stars never age.
 Rock and roll is youth music because the spirit of rock and roll keeps you young.

 True rock stars just don’t age, because they transcend time.
 “I hope I die before I get old,” the Who sang.
-So, they’ve got some wrinkles on their faces or maybe some arthritis in their joints, but they’re still the same as they’ve ever been.
+So, they’ve got some wrinkles on their faces or maybe some arthritis in their joints.
+So, the key may be lowered to meet their range and they may not wail the same way anymore and they may need to slow the tempo just a hair, but they’re still the same as they’ve ever been.
 The heart that beats in their chest is the same.
 The brain that writes those lyrics and comes up with those bass solos may be a little more mature, but it’s not old.
 They’re certainly not lacking in energy.
-Anyone who chooses to get up on stage several nights a week and play loud music for three hours straight is young.
+Anyone who chooses to get up on stage, whether in front of thousands or just a few hundred, and play loud music for hours straight is young.

 May your heart always be joyful.